plops/cl-cpp-generator2/example/163_value_based_oop/README.md

 source02 has interface and implementation that are hidden by pimpl in source01 these are called concept and model, respectively (which apparently is the naming convention in programming pattern literature)

+# Where to declare the private classes?

+According to cpp design chapter "The pimpl idiom" forward declare class Implementation in the header file and define the class in the cpp file.

 # References

 ## Youtube video 1